Scalable Single-Cell Gene Expression Generation with Latent Diffusion Models: Additional Results

 \subsection{Experiment 1: Interpretability results on cross-attention scores}

 The cross-attention encoder and decoder layers can be interpreted as pooling and unpooling operators on the gene tokens at input and output.
 The attention scores of the cross attention layers provide an interpretability tool to analyze how gene tokens map to the latent tokens.
 We analyzed the attention patterns of the encoder and decoder cross-attention layers in the dentate gyrus dataset.
 To this end, we computed the marker genes for each cell type annotated in the dataset.
-We further extracted the attention weights between the gene tokens and the latent tokens and averaged them across 1k cells (where each celltype was sampled roughly the same proportion with respect to the original dataset).
+We further extracted the attention weights between the gene tokens and the latent tokens and averaged them across 2500 cells (where each cell type was sampled roughly the same proportion with respect to the original dataset).
 Using the genes v. latent tokens average attention matrix, we computed enrichment scores for the cell type markers for each latent token using decoupler~\cite{Badia-I-Mompel2022-decoupler}.
-We visualized the enrichment score between each latent token and cell-type marker genes in Figure~\ref{app_fig:ca_dentate_gyrus}, where each column (latent tokens) and rows (marker genes gene set) was clustered using hierarchical clustering.
+We visualized the enrichment score between each latent token and cell-type marker genes in Figures~\ref{app_fig:ca_dentate_gyrus}, \ref{app_fig:ca_tabula_muris}, \ref{app_fig:ca_hlca}, where each column (latent tokens) and rows (marker genes gene set) was clustered using hierarchical clustering.
 We can observe that the latent tokens do show a selective enrichment for marker genes of specific cell types.
-In particular, the enrichment score seems to separate correctly the groups of cell types belonging to the Neuron, Oligodendrocyte and Glia lineage, both in the encoder and decoder layer.